da-crivelli/vibLogger/README.md

 settings = struct();

 %% files and file processing
-settings.data_folder = '20200317_Office_Tests'; %where data was saved by vibLogger
+settings.data_folder = '20200210_R79_FloorToSextupole'; %where data was saved by vibAnalyzer
-settings.output_file = '20200317_Office_Tests_Results.mat'; % where to save the processed data file
+settings.output_file = '20200317_freq_1.mat'; % where to save the processed data file

 %settings.nrfiles = 10;  % number of files to analyse.
 Comment out to process all files.

 settings.RESET_PROCESSED = true; % reset the output_file data
-settings.CHECK_PLOTS = false; % plots some debugging plots. warning: "TRUE"
+settings.CHECK_PLOTS = true; % plots some debugging plots. warning: "TRUE"
                     % may just crash Matlab if there's a lot of files

-%% frequency and data integration related stuff settings.nrchunks = 3;  %number of chunks to split data before integration settings.nrwindows = 30; % number of windows for transmissibility ratio
+%% frequency and data integration related stuff settings.nrchunks = 11;  %number of chunks to split data before integration settings.nrwindows = 30; % number of windows for transmissibility ratio

 settings.fcut = 600; % Hz, lowpass cutoff frequency